Last updated April 21, 2023

 Logplex routes messages from sources to drains.

-Log sources are any processes that might want to emit log entries relevant to your app.
+Log sources are any processes that want to emit log entries relevant to your app.
 Some examples: your

 webdynos, the Heroku platform, the Heroku routing stack, and many add-ons.